-Endeavour was bred by a Dr Peter Darby at Wye Hops in Kent in 2002.
-A delightful cross between Cascade and a hedgerow hop, it offers complex, spicy notes of lemon, citrus and blackcurrant making is ideal for well rounded and fruity brews.
+The endeavour hop was bred by a Dr Peter Darby at Wye Hops in Kent in 2002.
+A delightful cross between Cascade and a hedgerow hop, it offers complex, spicy notes of lemon, citrus and blackcurrant making it ideal for well-rounded and fruity brews.

 Pale Ale, English Ale, Lager